-Note that all the URI Signing information elements and the URI query attribute are mandatory to implement, but not mandatory to use.
+Note that all the URI Signing Information Elements and the URI Signing Package Attribute query string attribute are mandatory to implement, but not mandatory to use.

-2.1.
+3.1.
 Enforcement Information Elements

 This section identifies the set of information elements that may be needed to enforce the CSP distribution policy.
 New information elements may be introduced in the future to extend the capabilities of the distribution policy.